-Sanskrit word Aavahan translates to 'Invocation', albeit a wider abstraction.
-Aavahan is a marathon ritual of introspection.
+Sanskrit word Aavahan translates to "Invocation" albeit a wider abstraction.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help.
-Internally, you converge on self - the focal point of conscious experience.
-You are prepared - with or without material support.
-You instantiate a divine force within!
-In Hindu tradition, one of the three primal forces - Bramh, Vishnu or Siva - are invoked to sustain unwavering commitment - a laser like focus.
-For example Rama, before calling for a bridge to Lanka, invoked Siva.
+In truth, you converge on to &self1 - the focal point of conscious experience.
+You are able to communicate exactly what you feel - as if you found your calling.
+You are prepared - with or without material support --> You instantiate a divine force within!

 With around 1.8 million words, Mahabharata remains the last frontier for the readers and poets.
 It is the longest poem ever scribed, in any language, old or new.
-To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.

 Back then, when stories were only told, it took a series of eighteen books to conclude the epic.
 On its wings, it took the 'text' to far ends of human reach.
 Bhagvad Gita, a part of sixth book, is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of Karmyoga.

-There are many other examples where artifacts shine because of unique dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
+There are many other examples where artifacts shine because of unique dualities they resolve, but it is hard to find a trifecta initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified - except for one in our recent past - though in a vastly different context.
 This time to introduce humanity to a digital experience.
 Need I say it too changed the world:

 The way digital information transformed every aspect of modern life - and is now redefining the value exchange (bitcoin); the written information rewired then existing social, political and fiscal fabric.
-First multilateral 5 economic system (gold) emerged atop "one on one" barter.
+First multilateral7 economic system (gold) emerged atop "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation.

-Just like the tall order of science, that led to modern info-tech, the groundwork 6 for the prior shift started much earlier.
+Just like the tall order of science, that led to modern info-tech, the groundwork8 for the prior shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was to find a purpose to scribe - a reference narrative that would last ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours to handwrite proof copies of Mahabharata - each time adding a bit of their own tenor; just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux, macOS and Android and many more including countless variants of each.

 You may find the comparison rather odd - an amusing flight of fancy!
 What could be common in first scribed narrative for humans, and first portable operating system for computers ?
 The way Unix triggered a "porting culture" in quest of ever more efficient general purpose computers; Mahabharata motivated scribes to find better canvass and ink - faster tools to write.
 In a way it kick-started a race to innovate - but that is just a superficial comparison.
-There is a bit more to it than that meets the eye ..
+There is a bit more to it than what meets the eye ..

 In the hindsight, as we are on the cusp of artificial general intelligence, there appears a profound connection - not without stretch of imagination though ...